marbl/MetagenomeScope/README.md

 > [!TIP]
 > #### dang that's a big graph
+> If you are working with a big graph like this, immediately pressing the "Draw" button (to lay out and draw the largest connected component, #1) may not be a good idea.
+Some steps you can take to get a sense of the graph structure without having to immediately draw a bunch of things:
+>
 > ##### Understanding component sizes
 > You can get a sense for the sizes of this graph's connected components by clicking the "Graph info" button in the left sidebar, then examining the charts in the "Components" tab.
 >
-> This shows that the largest connected component in this graph (i.e. the one with size rank #1) contains over six thousand nodes.
+> Doing this for this example graph shows that the largest connected component in this graph (#1) contains over six thousand nodes.
 You can certainly draw this component in MetagenomeScope, but it will take a few seconds to lay out and draw.
-The resulting interface may also become a bit sluggish due to the size of the graph.
+The resulting interface may also become a bit sluggish due to the amount of nodes and edges being drawn.
 (You could even draw the entire graph if you wanted to, as shown above!
 But it will be even more sluggish.)
 >
 > ##### Drawing smaller component(s)
+> Looking at the treemap tells us that component #2 has far fewer nodes -- just 156.
+So, if we would like to draw some part of this graph (but skip the big hairball that is component #1), then it might make sense to start with component #2.
+>
+> You can do this by replacing the `1` in the Draw section's text field with a `2`, to indicate that we should draw component #2.
+>
-> If you would like to examine the smaller parts of this graph, you can start by drawing component #2 -- or even a range of components, for example #2 - 10.
-(Try pasting `2-10` into the "Component(s), by size rank" input to draw all of these components at once!)
+> You can even draw a range of components, if you would like.
+Try typing `2-10` in the text field to draw all of these components at once!
 >
 > ##### Drawing subregions of components
 > You can also draw only a subregion of a larger component, using functionality inspired by [Bandage](https://rrwick.github.io/Bandage/).
 In the "Draw" section, change the "Component(s), by size rank" dropdown to the "Around certain node(s)" option, and then type in `k99_38`.
 Try increasing the distance and redrawing to see more and more of component #1!